misc0110/LiveTikZ/README.md

 # Installation

 LiveTikZ is a Qt application with KDE dependencies for the editor component.
-LiveTikZ can either be installed using the [provided Debian packages](https://github.com/misc0110/LiveTikZ/tree/master/dist) or compiled from source.
+LiveTikZ can either be installed using the PPA, [provided Debian packages](https://github.com/misc0110/LiveTikZ/tree/master/dist) or compiled from source.

+## Install using PPA (recommended)

+First, add the public key of the PPA and the PPA URL to the package manager, and update the package manager

+    curl -s "https://misc0110.github.io/ppa/KEY.gpg" | sudo apt-key add -
+    sudo curl -s -o /etc/apt/sources.list.d/misc0110.list "https://misc0110.github.io/ppa/file.list"
+    sudo apt update

+Then, simply install LiveTikZ

+    sudo apt install livetikz

 ## Prerequisites